New iPhone Stuck on Reconnecting? Try These Fixes

 Force Restart iPhone 6S

-After your device restarts, it's advisable to update it before proceeding with the transfer.
+After your new device restarts, it's advisable to update it before proceeding with the transfer.
 Thus, the next step is to set it up without transferring apps and data initially.

 When you reach the 'Transfer Your Apps & Data' screen during setup, select "Don't Transfer Anything."
 Then, navigate to "Settings" > "General" > "Software Update" on your new iPhone.
 If an update is available, follow the on-screen instructions to download and install it.